 One of the greatest aspects of Twitter I’ve noticed is its asymmetry, or the fact that I don’t have to follow people who follow me.
 This lets me tune my network to get better signal and less noise.
 If you find Twitter boring or useless, then you’re following the wrong people.
 Blogs allow this asymmetry but social networks like Facebook don’t.
 Dave Emmett shows on this graphic the difference between what Seth Godin describes as tightening & broadening networks.
 Twitter & blogs foster broadening networks.

-My own focus is using Twitter as another tool/process in personal knowledge management.
+My own focus is using Twitter as another tool/process in personal knowledge mastery.
 Twitter can be used as a collaboration tool, performance support or knowledge management application.
 I’ve integrated Twitter into my sense-making process with Friday’s Finds.
 This helps me synthesize the various threads over a week and addresses one of Twitter’s weaknesses; long-term archiving.
 In addition, synchronous events like #lrnchat, held each Thursday, may take a little to get used to but are fun, informative and help build community.

 The mechanics of micro-blogging, like blogging, are rather simple.
 Of course Twitter is now being hyped, much as blogs were a while back.
 But what’s the bigger picture?